-I first heard about kantha blankets from Robin, the co-founder & managing director of Basha; I learned about the work she was doing in Dhaka, Bangladesh with women who were redeemed from sex trafficking (or removed from risk) and retrained to create blankets in the Bengali tradition of kantha.
-It was very inspiring!
+I first heard about kantha blankets from Robin, a social worker by background, and her work in Dhaka, Bangladesh with women who were redeemed from sex trafficking (or removed from risk) and retrained to create blankets in the Bengali tradition of kantha.

 I really wanted to buy one, but, living on a grad student income (read: savings) with our family of 4, I could not quite justify the indulgence.
 When my friend, Kathy, announced she was engaged, I knew it was the perfect excuse to buy one!

-Kathy had been suddenly widowed several years before, while pregnant with her third baby.
-Her upcoming marriage to an amazing man was a glimmer of redemption from the difficulty & sadness of the preceding years.
+Kathy had been suddenly widowed several years before, while pregnant with her third child.
+Her upcoming marriage to an amazing man was a glimmer of redemption from the difficulty & sadness of the previous few years.

 I loved the parallel.
 Here were two very different women – one Canadian fiancée, one Bangladeshi seamstress – living on opposite sides of the world, with two very different experiences.
 But, the heart of their story was the same: from hardship, adversity, and a lot of pain… to recovery, redemption and the beginning of hope.